BrandynHamilton/HTTPayer/contracts/README.md

-# HttPayer Contracts
+# HTTPayer Contracts

 This folder contains the Chainlink Functions smart contract and related scripts for integrating x402-style payments into decentralized workflows via Chainlink DONs.

 ## Contract Overview

-### `HttPayerChainlinkConsumer.sol`
+### `HTTPayerChainlinkConsumer.sol`

 This contract allows you to trigger off-chain HTTP requests (via Chainlink Functions) that go through an x402-enabled proxy (`httpayer`).

 #### Key Methods

-- `sendHttpayerRequest(...)` – Initiates a Chainlink Functions request with a JS source script and parameters.
+- `sendHTTPayerRequest(...)` – Initiates a Chainlink Functions request with a JS source script and parameters.
 - `fulfillRequest(...)` – Internal function called by Chainlink upon response.

 #### Events